VINXIS/vinxis.moe/src/pages/_useful.md

 ### Web Development
 - [Next](https://nextjs.org) - Good server-based framework (not good for static/beginners) <small>- Oct 25 2024</small>
+  - **NOTE:** Next is made by Vercel, and [the CEO is a shithead AND zionist](https://web.archive.org/web/20251002233635/https://nitter.net/rauchg/status/1972669025525158031).
+Frankly I still use Vercel's free hosting since it's basically leeching off of them but I SUGGEST NOT USING NEXT SERIOUSLY, AND DO NOT PAY FOR THEIR SERVICES!!!
+Consider the other 2 below <small>- Nov 21 2025</small>
   - [Nuxt](https://nuxtjs.org) - Vue version of Next and sexier <small>- Oct 25 2024</small>
   - [SvelteKit](https://kit.svelte.dev) - Svelte version of Next and also sexier <small>- Oct 25 2024</small>
 - [Astro](https://astro.build) - Good static framework (not good for server-side/beginners) <small>- Oct 25 2024</small>